-I run a build bot to fuzz-test Gentoo Linux software packages for build + install issues*.
+I run a build bot to identify build + install issues of Gentoo Linux software packages*.

 Currently 8 chroot images are running in parallel at a 64bit hardened Gentoo Linux host (i7-3930, 12 cores, 64 GB RAM, 2x 3 TB HDD).
 Each image is set up from a recent stage3 with a randomized combination of (~)amd64 + profile + USE flag set.

 The Portage File List is fed too.
 Github hosts the source code.

-*just to have fun and to redeem to a Linux distribution I do use and trust since 2003.
-The Gentoo project has its own tinderbox cluster with a slightly different goal.
+*just to have fun, but to redeem too to a Linux distribution I do use and trust since 2003.
+The Gentoo project has its own tinderbox cluster with a slightly different approach.